 Log cabins have kitchens, toilets, sofas, and beds.
 Some log cabins include log burners for your bonfires, and nowadays, free wi-fi.
 They’re a step up from outdoor camping, and since they include kitchens, and often times washers and dryers too, campers can cook and clean as they please, free of stress and monetary constraints.

 They’re a cost-effective way to travel with larger groups and families.
 Being out in the Scottish wilderness means there are less people around, less restaurants to eat in, and less places to go and spend money at.
 Lodging will require that you prepare and grocery shop beforehand, but this saves money, requires less planning and less time driving your rental car, and ultimately, more time to relax.

-We even booked some cabins and activities using Travelodge (it’s a big thing over there).
+We even booked some cabins and activities using a hidden room rate promotion from Hotwire.
 We naturally used coupons to get in the spirit of living in Scotland.
 The locals will never forgive you for paying full price.

 So where are the best areas in Scotland to lodge in a log cabin…?